 6. Make the Most of Instagram Ads

 Instagram ads can be created in a wide variety of formats, sizes, and styles.
-If you’ve used Facebook’s advertising platform, the one for Instagram will seem familiar to you.
+If you’ve used Facebook’s advertising platform, Instagram’s will seem familiar to you.
 They’re both easy to use, giving you control over how your ads appear and who sees them.
 Scalable pricing, reporting you can use, and razor-sharp audience targeting are among the features that made Instagram ads so famous for small businesses seeking increased revenue.

-Each of the available Instagram ad types can be highly effective for online retailers, with Photo Ads to showcase individual products, and Collection or Carousel Ads that will help users browse your featured items.
+Each of the available Instagram ad types can be highly effective for online retailers, with Photo Ads to showcase individual products and Collections or Carousel Ads that will help users browse your featured items.
 Video Ads and Stories Ads let you create compelling content that provides in-depth product detail and focuses more effectively on Instagram messaging geared toward conversion.

 With each type of Instagram ad, there are pitfalls to avoid and opportunities to optimize your ads: